kasir-barati/you-say/README.md

 We make sure that our frontend is working as expected, since I do not have a form validator as of now and I am relying totally on native HTML validators I am not going to test it thoroughly.
 Besides that, our testing strategy for frontend applications are:

 1. Test props in Jest -- I'd like to consider this as Smoke Testing.
-2. Test UI and functionalities via storybook -- I'll take it that this'll be Sanity Testing.
+2. Test UI and functionalities via storybook
+   - I'll take it that this'll be Sanity Testing.
+   - > [!CAUTION]
+     >
+     > I've realized that writing tests that some elements have a specific class would be overkill, thus I am suggesting to test how a component/page looks only when it holds an imperative importance to the business or as a mechanism which'll be triggered when we face some sort of issue (_Regression Test_).
 3. We will try to test **CBP** and not everything; e.g. we will not check if user is trying to register to see the error thrown by backend that there is a registered user with the entered email address.
 But rather we will just try to register and see if we can do it.
    > [!IMPORTANT]
    >